rerdavies/pipedal/README.md

 There is also a set of supplementary Gx effect plugins which did not make it into the main Guitarix distribution.
 You will have to compile these plugins yourself, as they are not currently avaiable via apt.
 But if you are comfortable building packages on Raspbian, the effort is well worthwhile.
-The GxPlugins collection provides a number of boutique amp emulations, as well as emulations of famous distortion effect pedals.
+The GxPlugins collection provides a number of excellent boutique amp emulations, as well as emulations of famous distortion effect pedals that are not part of the main Guitarix distribution.

 - https://github.com/brummer10/GxPlugins.lv2

+## Which LV2 Plugins does PiPedal support?

 PiPedal will automatically detect installed LV2 plugins and make them selectable from the web app interface, as long as they meet the following conditions: